Magnetohydrodynamic Simulation Code CANS+: Assessments and Applications: Code Assessments

 \section{Code Assessments}

-In this section, we present results from numerical tests to assess CANS+ by comparing with results from the second-order MUSCL scheme with the monotonized central (MC) limiter.
+In this section, we present results from numerical tests to assess CANS+ by comparing with results from the second-order MUSCL scheme with the monotonized central (MC) limiter and the second-order SSP--RK scheme \citep{Gottlieb1998}.
 For specific heat ratio, gravity, and resistivity, $\gamma=5/3$, $\boldsymbol{g}=0$, and $\eta=0$ were adopted in the following tests unless otherwise stated.